AndyyyLi/AndyyyLi/README.md

 Hello!
-I'm Andy, an undergraduate student at UBC studying Computer Science and Mathematics.
+I'm Andy, a UBC undergraduate in Computer Science and Mathematics, and a current graduate student in UBC's Master of Management Dual Degree program.

 I'm hoping to go into the video game industry, but I'm gradually opening my options as long as I enjoy what I do.